stamkovs/online-shop/README.md

 >
 *The password is the one you entered during installation of the mssql tools or in the .env file*

-After you are successfully connected, expand the localhost, do a right click on Databases -> New database, and in the window that will popup, in the Database name field, enter **online_shop** and click Ok.
-Now do a right click again on the Databases in the left sidebar and click refresh in order to see that the online_shop database is really created.
+After you are successfully connected, expand the localhost, do a right click on Databases -> New database, and in the window that will popup, in the Database name field, enter **online_shop**.
+Also you can change the default collation when writing queries explained here.
+After you successfully created the online_shop db, if it is not showing then do a right click again on the Databases in the left sidebar and click refresh in order to see that the online_shop database is really created.

 Note that if you installed the MSSQL tools without Docker, you might need to configure the TCP/IP to enabled and the port to 1433 which is explained in details [here](https://docs.microsoft.com/en-us/sql/database-engine/configure-windows/configure-a-server-to-listen-on-a-specific-tcp-port?view=sql-server-ver15)